 You’ve probably heard some of these reasons yourself:

-For years we had done our best to alleviate the problems we were experiencing.
-However, our struggle was clear in that we were unable to resolve our pain complaints and didn’t understand WHY.
+For years we had done our best to alleviate the problems WE were experiencing.
+However, our struggle was clear in that we were unable to get rid of our pain complaints and didn’t understand WHY.
+We were left in the space of managing pain.
 Maybe that’s also familiar for you.

 The eye-opener was that Gary explained and demonstrated the natural movement potential our body has mechanically as a whole-structure rather than as parts.
 He also explained that when parts are missing their movement potential, this affects the whole structure in a predictable fashion.